cromatyt/terraform-ecs/README.md

 Currently, it deploys an ec2 instance on each subnet of your AWS region.
 Target => deploy ecs cluster on ec2 instances.

+To do associate ec2 instance to ecs cluster

 ## Required

 1. Configure SSH